Cameyo's proprietary Port Shield defends servers against cyber attacks by keeping RDP and HTTP ports closed at all times, except when needed.

 Cameyo Port Shield is a dynamic protection which, when enabled, keeps your server's RDP and HTTP(S) ports closed at all times, opening them selectively for certain users, only when needed.
 It does so by managing the Windows Firewall.
 Initially, all ports are closed and are then selectively opened towards authenticated users when needed.
 It works by creating and managing real-time IP white-listing firewall rules for inbound RDP / HTTP ports on Cameyo servers.

 The Port Shield functionality can be configured on your Cameyo's server page.
-It is enabled by default:
+It is enabled by default for cloud instances, and turned off by default for on-premise servers, although it is recommended in both scenarios.

 You can add a list of ; semicolon-separated IP addresses that always need to be allowed through.
 In most cases this is not necessary, as even administrative access is dynamically allowed when needed, as explained below.
 Changing this setting requires a service restart.
 This can be done using the "Restart service" button.